mathiasare/SIREN-ImageColorizerProject/index.md

 - initial RGB image
 - input of the model: a black and white image

+This model is not specific to the problem of colorization: it is not optimized for this application.
+However, it allows observing the ability of SIREN functions for the colorization problem.

 Each layer is fully connected: this model does not use convolution layers to identify categories of objects and shape in the image, but considers the entire image at once.
 This means that the model is larger in size, but also that the model has a direct perception of the entire image, hence knowing what the image represents.